-A recent news report told the story of a reformed Skinhead who now volunteers his time telling high school students about prejudice and extremism.
+A recent news report told about a reformed Skinhead who volunteers his time telling high school students about prejudice and extremism.

 “We live in a world that is very complicated,” he begins.
 “Extremists want their world made simple.
 It insulates them from the truth… from reality.”

 In the rust belt of the US, the owner of a deli described his support for Donald Trump’s ban on Muslims this way: “Do you lock your door at night?
 I do.
 I don’t want just anyone to walk in.
 They (Muslims) are not being properly vetted.”

 First, prospective immigrants to the United States must go through a vetting process that is among the most, if not the most, extensive in the world.
 This applies to every person seeking entry to America.
 Second, the image evoked by ‘lock your door’ deliberately reduces what is a complex issue that few comprehend into a misleading simile that anyone can grasp.

 The practice of making simple what is complex is not new.
 We have become conditioned.
 This is the goal of product branding… bringing positive emotions to a visual graphic.
 It is also what political campaigning has become: attaching to your candidate a host of strongly affirming trigger words, while attaching to opponents negative labels that evoke loathing and distrust.